-Airport carousels, train or shuttle bag shelves, and hotel luggage storage closets can be a jumble of suitcases.
+Airport carousels, train or shuttle bus shelves, and hotel luggage storage closets can be a jumble of suitcases.
 Fittingly, since we operate Sleeps5, travel is one of our favorite family things to do.
 So we’ve seen many rows, piles, and carts full of luggage.
 If you’re like me, and find family travel makes you a bit nervous (click here to read about how we alleviate worries concerning family using public transportation) because of all the things that can go wrong, you’ll find it’s reassuring to know that you’ll be able to easily identify your luggage.
-Here are many ways to personalize your suitcases, including using ribbons, tags, tape, or markers.
+Here are many ways to personalize your suitcases, including using ribbons, luggage tags, tape, or markers.

 A hint: When reading one of the articles linked at the bottom of this post about identifying your luggage, be sure to read through the comments.
 There, people have posted their own fabulous ideas and you might find the perfect one to work best for you and your family!

 Our Luggage is Marked with Bright Fabric Knots:

 The photo above includes three of our family’s suitcases.
 A decade ago, I read something that advised using bias tape from a fabric store, since it comes in many colors and is very inexpensive.
 I selected a bright yellow and tied knots on the handles and some zipper pulls.
-It has lasted a really long time, doesn’t get in the way of using the handle or zippers, and makes our luggage easy to spot.
-Plus, it’s easily replaceable when it does start to get worn.
+The knots have lasted a really long time, don’t get in the way of using the handle or zippers, and make our luggage easy to spot.
+Plus, they’re easily replaceable when they do start to get worn.